hasibulhasan1542/Obsidian/Science/44 BCS.md

 **Answer:**
 **Bandwidth:**
 In computer networking, bandwidth refers to the **maximum data transfer capacity** of a network connection over a specific period.
 It represents the highest possible rate at which data can be sent through a network path.
 It is often compared to the width of a pipe: a wider pipe (higher bandwidth) can carry more water (data) at once.
-While bandwidth is the theoretical maximum, the actual data transfer rate is called **throughput**, which can be lower due to factors like network congestion and latency.
+While bandwidth is the theoretical maximum, the actual data transfer rate is called <font color="#ffff00">throughput</font>, which can be lower due to factors like network congestion and latency.

 **Unit of Bandwidth:**
 The fundamental unit of bandwidth is **bits per second (bps)**.
 Due to the high speeds of modern networks, larger units are commonly used: